DirectorsCutMod/DirectorsCut/README.md

     - Select "upcoming" from the dropdown menu.

 - **Installing Mapbase:**
   - Download [Mapbase](https://www.moddb.com/mods/mapbase/downloads/mapbase-release-build) and extract it to your `sourcemods` directory.
-This directory is typically located in your Steam library's installation folder.
-For example, if your Steam library is at `C:\Program Files (x86)\Steam`, your `sourcemods` directory will be at `C:\Program Files (x86)\Steam\sourcemods`.
+This directory is typically located in your Steam installation folder.
+For example, if Steam is installed to `C:\Program Files (x86)\Steam`, your `sourcemods` directory will be at `C:\Program Files (x86)\Steam\sourcemods`.

 - **Installing Director's Cut:**
   - Download the latest development build of Director's Cut from the [Releases](https://github.com/KiwifruitDev/DirectorsCut/releases) page as `directorscut.zip`.